 Best practices when reading company policy on data sharing:

 Gone are the days when businesses would suffer a data breach and get away with it.
-GDPR (General Data Protection Requirements) has made it obligatory for businesses to notify affected customers and law enforcement authorities within 72 hours in the event of a data breach.
+GDPR (General Data Protection Regulations) has made it obligatory for businesses to notify affected customers and law enforcement authorities within 72 hours in the event of a data security breach.

 If you learn of a data breach, contact the business about whether or not your data was affected.
 And as a rule of thumb, always change your password.